marine-biomass-innovation/mbi-project/etuaptmumk.md

 title: Etuaptmumk
 layout: page
 ---
 **Etuaptmumk** (Ay-doo-ap-duh-mumk) is knowledge coexistence for the benefit of all people.
-It rejects the idea of dominance and bias of perspectives to allow for this coexistence.
-It rejects the idea of tokenism and the integration of perspectives to allow for this coexistence.
-To practice Etuaptmumk we all have to see that our knowledge can overlap but remain distinct.
+It is a Mi'kmaw Guiding Principle coined and developed by Mi'kmaq Elders and knowledge keepers Albert and Mardena Marshall.
+It rejects the idea of dominance, tokenism, bias, and the integration of perspectives to allow for coexistence.
+To practice Etuaptmumk we all have to see that our knowledge systems can overlap. however, also remain distinct.
 It is a philosophical concept, not a research method, that guides Indigenous and non-Indigenous people to work together and question if their respect for each other's perspectives is stronger than their reliance on their own viewpoint.

 ![puzzle](/assets/img/etuaptmumk_puzzle.png)
 > "We do not throw away or relinquish ideas or concepts if we can find good in them, we keep the good for the mutual benefit of all."